colin-chang/ArcFace.Net/README.md

 # FaceRecognition
-A face recognition based on ArcSoft SDK 1.2.It can support multiple face compare.
+A face recognition utility based on ArcSoft SDK 1.x for Windows platform.It can support multiple faces comparison.